 In fact, Owain Gwynedd’s victory in the ‘wood of Hawarden’, changed little - he was still required to give up much of his territory in the Perfeddwlad, the middle country.
 Yet his success at the Battle of Coleshill was extraordinary, in any way you wish to look at it.
 It seems Owain sought the opportunity for battle, despite being considerably outnumbered, and the sheer audacity of this Prince of Wales in squaring up to the King of England, and coming close to killing him, has quite rightly been held as a great victory, and was recognised as such at the time by Welsh chroniclers.
 And worthy of a memorial.

 It is possible, probable in truth, that Ewloe Castle was built not as a fortress to hold a frankly unholdable area, but as a statement of resistance, a fierce cry of independence amongst the trees of the Perfeddwlad.
 And there are records that this area, ‘apud Weperespol extra Cestrium’, was used to host high level meetings between Llywelyn ap Gruffudd and English envoys in November 1259 and December 1260.
 What delicious irony in meeting with the traditional enemy in a place renowned amongst the Welsh (and perhaps even the English) as the site at which the English took a sound thrashing.
 As a statement of authority and ambition it fits neatly with the confidence enjoyed by Llywelyn at the end of the 1250s and 60s.
 Ewloe’s significance was fleeting, however.
-With the death of his ally, Simon de Montfort at the Battle of Evesham in 1265, Llywelyn took advantage of the dynastic chaos at the English court and swept through North East Wales, retaking huge swathes of territory, including the castes of Hawarden and Mold, the latter being hugely symbolic to the Princes of Gwynedd.
+With the death of his ally, Simon de Montfort at the Battle of Evesham in 1265, Llywelyn took advantage of the dynastic chaos at the English court and swept through North East Wales, retaking huge swathes of territory, including the castles of Hawarden and Mold, the latter being hugely symbolic to the Princes of Gwynedd.
 Ewloe’s importance waned as Llywelyn began to use these traditional venues instead, and little else is heard of the castle in the woods until 1311.
 It is likely that the castle became something of a luxurious ‘hunting lodge’, a centre for the exploitation of the wealth of resources in the area, including coal, iron and of course, timber.
 There is also a possibility it became a prison of sorts, for the political opponents of the Princes of Gwynedd.
 What it was not, what it could not have been, is a fortress - at least in the traditional sense

 The steps leading into the D Shaped Tower

 So, when was it built and by whom?
 This is a matter of continued debate.
 The document of 1311, a report for Edward II by Payn Tibetot, the Justice of Chester, suggests at first viewing to identify Ewloe Castle as being wholly built by Llywelyn ap Gruffudd in or around 1257.
 And this fits neatly with the events of the time, the rise of Gwynedd in North East Wales.
-And of course, we avoid the convenience of the 13th century date, it being exactly one hundred years after the Battle of Coleshill.
+And of course, we cannot avoid the convenience of the 13th century date, it being exactly one hundred years after the Battle of Coleshill.
 Nice and neat.
 But, unsurprisingly, there are doubts.
 There is a record of a meeting at ‘Wapir’, which clearly renders to Wepre, in 1244.
 This would suggest, of course, that there was somewhere to meet at Wapir, and could well point to an existing building on the site.
 There have long been traditions of a building of some stature existing here during the reign of Llywelyn ab Iorweth.
 And the report of 1311, the report which does seem to definitively attribute the castle to Llywelyn ap Gruffudd, could in fact be alternatively understood to mean the castle was restored or rebuilt in around 1257.
 There are even some architectural curiosities at the castle which could well point to an earlier build - a shelf which projects from the bank at the south east corner of the upper ward.

 The courtyard, the well clearly visible